iansuny/GC-Recruit-Web/README.md

 ```
 python3 manage.py runserver 127.0.0.1:8080
 ```
 This command will let the server listen 8080 port.
-If this port is already in used, please change it to any port > 1024 which is not in use.
+If this port is already in use, please change it to any port > 1024 which is not in use.

 If your server starts correctly, you can open your browser and visit http://localhost:8080 or http://127.0.0.1:8080.
 Https is not supported by the current version.